karazhyn/graphme/README.md

 * Visualize these links with interactive network graph
 * Option to visualize full link\domain only
 * Option to choose depth of crawling and number of threads to crawling
+* Database with links to exclude from graph
 * Save and load graph

 ## Install and run